Veterans to lead Coastal Conservation Ops in four Florida communities

 ORLANDO, FL (June 8, 2021) – Pepsi Stronger Together – Brand Pepsi’s series of tailored grassroots initiatives to empower communities and ecosystems around the country – is teaming up with Force Blue and the Florida Fish and Wildlife Conservation Commission (FWC) for Force Blue x Pepsi Stronger Together Coastal Conservation Ops, a summer-long series of four marine conservation initiatives in coastal communities around Florida.

 The extensive program – which includes marine debris removal, coral disease monitoring, sea turtle survey and rescue, beach clean-ups, and more – comes at a crucial time for the rich and delicate ecosystems that inhabit Florida’s coastline.
-Targeting specific areas of need in the seaside communities of Destin & Santa Rosa Island, Jupiter Island, Fort Lauderdale, and Tampa, the initiative will be augmented with public outreach and chances for members of the community to participate in meaningful ways.
+Targeting specific areas of need in the seaside communities of Destin & Santa Rosa Island, Town of Jupiter, Fort Lauderdale, and Tampa, the initiative will be augmented with public outreach and chances for members of the community to participate in meaningful ways.

 “As we close in on a year of Pepsi Stronger Together, I am proud to have witnessed it blossom into the program it is today – contributing to lasting, meaningful change in communities around the country,” said Derek Lewis, President, PepsiCo Beverages North America (South Division).
 “That is thanks to the amazing partners we have engaged along the way.
 By working with Force Blue and the FWC, we are helping to ensure the future of the incredible Florida coastline.”